IamJackReed/psm/docs/scrum-q&a.md

 >
 ☝️
 Scrum Masters do not wield any real authority but act as servant leaders.
 The Scrum Team does not report to them.
-This question is meant to help reveal whether your candidate understands that their role is to lead — as opposed to managing — the team.
-Asking this question is also likely to reveal why your candidate is interested in the role of a Scrum Master in the first place.

->Examples that emphasise facilitation and support:
+>Examples that emphasise this:
-- “SM's are true leaders for the Scrum Team.
+- SM's are true leaders for the Scrum Team.
 It’s my job to make them successful.”
-- “SM's are neither a project manager nor a people manager.
+- SM's are neither a project manager nor a people manager.
 I support the Scrum Team in achieving self-Management.
 I do not tell people what to do.”
-- “SM's are the Scrum Team’s facilitator as teacher, coach, or mentor, encouraging them to excel as a team.
+- SM's are the Scrum Team’s facilitator as teacher, coach, or mentor, encouraging them to excel as a team.

 ---